 Apprentices are employees

-On the 1st of April 2023, we move into the new national minimum wage (NMW) year; this is very important for all employers and apprentices to know as this is not guidance but law and must be adhered to across all industries.
+On the 1st of April 2024, we move into the new national minimum wage (NMW) year; this is very important for all employers and apprentices to know as this is not guidance but law and must be adhered to across all industries.

 The NMW includes an apprentice category.
 The apprentice wage covers all apprentices under the age of 19 AND any apprentice regardless of age, in the first year of their apprenticeship.
 When an apprentice aged 19 or over has completed their first year, they are then entitled to the minimum hourly rate of the National Minimum Wage (NMW) for their age.*

-The National Minimum Wage and Living Wage rates are as follows: April 2023 – March 2024
+The National Minimum Wage and Living Wage rates are as follows: April 2024 – March 2025

-The UK government specifies what the NMW should be and it is the employers responsibility to ensure that they are paying at least this.
-For further information please read the full details on the government website.
+The UK government specifies what the NMW should be and it is the employer’s responsibility to ensure that they are paying at least this.
+For further information please read the full details on the government website

 Our apprentices are also encouraged to make sure that they do not accept less than the minimum wage and the government provide a handy calculator to help calculate this.
 National Minimum Wage and Living Wage Calculator.